We are local missionaries.

 C: Frances VanCleef 252.347.4872

 Many children leave school on Friday afternoon and have little or nothing to eat until they return on Monday morning.
 Book Bag Buddies sends these children home with food bags filled with items to get them through the weekend.
-There are opportunities to serve by donating food items or money, shopping for items, packing food bags, shelving items, delivering food bags to schools, helping Covenant kids in shop on Main Street, and praying for our children.
+There are opportunities to serve by donating food items or money, shopping for items, packing food bags, shelving items, delivering food bags to schools, helping Covenant Kids with the Book Bag Buddies Shop in the Lobby, and praying for our children.
 We also pack family food boxes for Thanksgiving, Christmas, and Easter.

 Sunday : weekly : ongoing